richarddwang/copilot-prompts/py_practices.instructions.md

 - Do not use wildcard import
 - For `__init_.py` , do not use `__all__`  but append `#ruff: noqa: F401` to import to suppress unused import warning

+## Function order
+Follow these rules to order functions/methods in a file/class, the earlier the higher priority:
+1. public methods should be placed before private methods
+2. caller methods should be placed before callee methods

 # Readability

 ## Docstrings